-For many Americans, healthy lifestyles are important for the proper management of chronic conditions such as overweight/obesity, hypertension (high blood pressure), and type 2 diabetes (sugar/diabetes).
-However, many of us struggle with the time and resources needed to meet the daily demands of the various roles we carry such as significant other, parent, caregiver, and employee or entrepreneur.
+For many Americans, healthy lifestyles are important for proper management of chronic conditions such as overweight/obesity, hypertension (high blood pressure), and type 2 diabetes (sugar/diabetes).
+However, many of us struggle with the time and resources needed to meet daily demands of the various roles we carry such as significant other, parent, caregiver, and employee or entrepreneur.
 The COVID-19 pandemic has highlighted the importance of making health a priority, especially for those with chronic conditions.
-Chronic conditions have been found to increase the risk of severe illness from COVID-19 and are very common in our state.
+Chronic conditions have been found to increase risk of severe illness from COVID-19 and are very common in our state.

 - About 37% of Floridians have obesity, with rates being even higher among rural communities and African Americans (Filipp et al., 2018, https://onlinelibrary.wiley.com/doi/full/10.1002/osp4.274).